Marcus by Goldman Sachs is an online consumer banking division of New York-based Goldman Sachs Bank USA.

 Marcus By Goldman Sachs Promotions

 Marcus prioritizes privacy and safe online banking.
-Backed by a billion-dollar investment bank, Marcus and has a variety of security features and policies that keep your account and money safe.
+Backed by a billion-dollar investment bank, Marcus has various security features and policies that protect your account and money.

-For online banking, Marcus has multi-factor authentication, SSL encryption, firewalls, and more.
+Marcus has multi-factor authentication, SSL encryption, firewalls, and more for online banking.

 Marcus also provides plenty of information and resources to educate customers about phishing scams and identity theft.

-In fact, there is even a dedicated phone line if you think you’ve been a victim of either.
+They even have a dedicated phone line if you think you’ve been a scam victim.

-As an online-only bank, Marcus’ front line of support is an exhaustive list of FAQs on the website, which cover most issues that might pop up.
+As an online-only bank, Marcus’ front line of support is an exhaustive list of FAQs on the website covering most issues.